-GeometryCallback PreeditDrawCallback StatusDrawCallback PreeditCaretCallback PreeditStartCallback StatusStartCallback PreeditDoneCallback StatusDoneCallback
+Figure 6-22: 1ibx Contents, Callback Function Names GeometryCallback PreeditDrawCallback StatusDrawCallback PreeditCaretCallback PreeditStartCallback StatusStartCallback PreeditDoneCallback StatusDoneCallback

-The libx library requires that some global external data symbols be defined for its routines to work properly.
-All the data symbols listed in the table below must be provided by the libx library.MThe fibre f
+The libX library requires that some global external data symbols be defined for its routines to work properly.
+All the data symbols listed in the table below must be provided by the libX library.MFor formal declarations of the data objects represented by these symbols, see theM

-For formal declarations of the data objects represented by these symbols, see the "Data Definitions" section of Chapter 6 in the appropriate processor supplement to the System V ABI.M
+"Data Definitions" section of Chapter 6 in the appropriate processor supplement M to the System V ABI.

-Figure 6-16: libx Contents, Global External Data Symbols
+Figure 6-23: libx Contents\, Global External Data Symbols